Vacancy-driven inverse Lieb geometry: A general route to $d$-wave altermagnetism in two dimensions: Acknowledgements

-SM acknowledges the SEED grant (RGEMS) (No. SG20230062), funded by Vellore Institute of Technology (VIT), Vellore, India, and Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Government of India (No. ECR/2016/001431) for financial support.
+SM acknowledges the SEED grant (RGEMS) (No.\ SG20230062) funded by Vellore Institute of Technology (VIT), Vellore, India, and the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Government of India (No.\ ECR/2016/001431) for financial support.
+KW acknowledges the financial support from JSPS KAKENHI (Grants No.~JP25K01609, No.~JP22H05473), JST CREST (Grant No.~JPMJCR19T1) and Basic Science Research Projects (Grant No.~2401203) from the Sumitomo Foundation.